nguyenali/Team-Profile-Generator/README.md

 # Team-Profile-Generator
 ## Purpose:

-A generator using Node.js to create professional READme document.
+A generator using Node.js and OOP to create a Team Profile page.

 ## Developers: